Optical Approach to Gravitational Redshift: Plasma Effect of Corona

-The reason for this difference is readily understood by referring to the equations of rays (16) and (15) from which angular deviations were calculated respectively.
+The reason for this difference is readily understood by referring to the equations of rays (14) and (13) from which angular deviations were calculated respectively.

-As a second example of the plasma effect, let us calculate the plasma effect of corona on the radar echo delay.
-The time of propagation of rays is given by (24).
-To evaluate the dependence of the radar echo delay on the frequency being propagated, we must consider (24) with the frequency-dependent refractive index in (17):
+As a second example, let us calculate the plasma effect of corona on the time delay of radar echoes.
+The time of propagation of rays is given by (23).
+To evaluate its frequency dependence, the integration of (23) should be carried out with the frequency-dependent refractive index in (24):

 In order to evaluate this integral, we once again use in the integrand the expansions in the small parameters to first order.
-Proceeding in exactly the same way as for (25), (34) gives
+Proceeding in exactly the same way as for (26), (35) gives

 The time required for radar signals to travel to Mercury and be reflected back to Earth is $2[t(r_E,r_0)+t(r_0,r_M)]$, where $r_E$ and $r_M$ are astronomical radii of the orbits of the Earth and the Mercury around the Sun.
 The round-trip excess time delay is then given by $\delta t=2[t(r_E,r_0)+t(r_0,r_M)-T(r_E,r_0)-T(r_0,r_M)]$, where $T(r_E,r_0)$ and $T(r_0,r_M)$ are the times required for radar signals to travel the paths in straight lines at speed $c$.
 The distance $r_0$ of closest approach of the radar wave to the center of the Sun is much smaller than the distances $r_E$ and $r_M$ of the Earth and Mercury from the Sun.